lakshaysethi/Assignment_1_7420_ls/Journal.md

 @5:37
 now working on task # 2
-- working on  `getTimeslotBooking(String licenceNumber)`(20 marks) function - I have already coded it using other fucntions so its simple to implement, however I need to use it somewhere as well so I did use it in the `— bookTimeslot(String licenceNumber, String day, int hour)` (20marks) function and now just need to test if everything still works time.Now() = 5:56pm
+- working on  `getTimeslotBooking(String licenceNumber)`(20 marks) (DONE)function - I have already coded it using other fucntions so its simple to implement, however I need to use it somewhere as well so I did use it in the `— bookTimeslot(String licenceNumber, String day, int hour)` (20marks)(DONE) function and now just need to test if everything still works time.Now() = 5:56pm
     - yes everything still works

 @6:02pm
-- Now working on "Get a list of summary data for timeslot bookings on a given day  `getSlots(String day) `Return a sequence of hours, bookingCounts ordered by hour"
+- Now working on "Get a list of summary data for timeslot bookings on a given day  `getSlots(String day) ` (20 marks)Return a sequence of hours, bookingCounts ordered by hour"
     - so this will be basically `ArrayList<Slot> daySlots getSlots(String day)` in my code - ok
+    - yeah that was easy - i had already implemented other methods that helped me  :)  `like slot.getDateString()` so this is also (DONE)

+Now
+@6:13pm

+-Need to make the Hotspots UI(10 marks) ok